-Journey Manager (JM) The transaction engine for the platform. / Event-Based ArchitectureEvent-Based Architecture | System Manager / DevOps | 22.10 This feature was introduced in 22.10.
+Journey Manager (JM) The transaction engine for the platform. / Event-Based ArchitectureEvent-Based Architecture | System Manager / DevOps | 24.04This feature was updated in 24.04

-Manager comes with the Event-Based Architecture (EBA) that allows you to publish various events to event topics run on Apache KafkaApache Kafka is a distributed event store and stream-processing platform, which provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
+Manager comes with the Event-Based Architecture (EBA) that allows you to subscribe and publish various events to event topics run on Apache KafkaApache Kafka is a distributed event store and stream-processing platform, which provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
 For more information, see https://kafka.apache.org/intro.

 This makes it possible to decouple some Manager's core functionality so it can be externalized.
 For example, you may want to replace collaboration jobs workflow engine with an external product of your choice.
 This, in turn, improves integrations with various 3rd party systems.